Stochastic Thermodynamics of Associative Memory: Introduction

-To this end, we explore the non-equilibrium dynamics and thermodynamic costs of DenseAM networks operating away from saturation (low to intermediate memory load) and at nonzero temperature.
-We use dynamic mean field theory (DMFT) to characterize work requirements and entropy produced during system dynamics.
-While DMFT has been applied previously to neural networks, to our knowledge our work is first application of DMFT to calculate work and entropy production in nonstationary, out-of-equilibrium processes.
-We consider both the ``typical" method of utilizing such networks, in which the state is initialized into a corrupted pattern on each use, as well as a continuous control strategy, in which the system is driven continuously from one memory to the next.
-For a parametric class of control strategies, we characterize tradeoffs between work requirements, operation speed, and reliable memory recovery.
-In addition, we find that, all else being equal, networks with higher order nonlinearities can be driven through memories more quickly than their quadratic counterparts.
+To this end, we explore the stochastic thermodynamics of DenseAM networks operating away from saturation (low to intermediate memory load, $\alpha=0$) and coupled to a single, fixed-temperature reservoir.
+Unlike the typical setting found in the literature, where the network evolves under greedy descent of an energy landscape, we consider networks evolving under a (temperature dependent) continuous time Markov process, in a thermodynamically consistent manner.
+In this setting, we characterize the dynamics of the network in a mean field limit, in terms of alignment of the network state with each memory stored by the network.
+While dynamic mean field theory (DMFT) has been applied previously to neural networks, to our knowledge we are presenting the first application of DMFT to calculate work and entropy production in nonstationary, out-of-equilibrium neural network processes.
+We consider both the “typical” use of such networks, in which the state is initialized from a corrupted pattern, and the network’s response to rapid external driving that moves it through multiple memories.

+We present three main results: \textbf{(1)} We establish that dense networks with higher order nonlinearities have a failure mode of pattern completion at nonzero temperatures that is absent from lower order networks and when the temperature is zero; \textbf{(2)} We introduce a method that is exact in the mean field limit for calculating the amount of work expended in these networks under arbitrary fast driving; \textbf{(3)} We use this new method to demonstrate tradeoffs between entropy production, memory retrieval, and operation speed for a class of driving strategies.